Walking on Air (Katy Perry song): Composition

 Written by Perry, Klas Åhlund, Max Martin, Adam Baptiste, and Caméla Leierth, "Walking on Air" discusses a love "so strong that even heaven is jealous".
-Gil Kaufman from MTV commented on the song's composition: "Between her wailing diva vocals, a gospel choir that kicks in during the final minute and the driving beat, Perry has captured a unique sound that both recalls the classic 1970s disco era as well as the EDM thump of today's clubs."
+Gil Kaufman from MTV News commented on the song's composition: "Between her wailing diva vocals, a gospel choir that kicks in during the final minute and the driving beat, Perry has captured a unique sound that both recalls the classic 1970s disco era as well as the EDM thump of today's clubs."
 HitFix writer Melinda Newman opined that the song was "redolent of '90s dance thumpers and is light as cotton candy and just as enjoyable", adding that it would "make you long for C+C Music Factory".
 The song was also described as evoking the music of Swedish singer Robyn, an artist of whom Perry is a fan.

 Critical reception

 Sal Cinquemani from Slant Magazine was very positive of the song: he described it as "surprisingly soulful, throwback" to 1990s deep house, although he noted that Åhlund decided to give Perry a different sound from the Euro electro-pop he had produced for Body Talk (2010).
 Greg Kot from Chicago Tribune deemed the single a "catchy pop tune", while Randall Roberts from the Los Angeles Times wrote that the song's "euphoria" was "infectious", and Rob Harvilla from Spin classified it as "delicious".
 Also, Elysa Gardner from USA Today recommended readers to download "Walking on Air".

 Other reviews were mixed.
 Writing for The Guardian, Alexis Petridis criticized Prism for not having anything "sonically adventurous", noting that the album mainly had 1990s pop-house in its songs, giving the example of the "jangling piano riff" present on "Walking on Air", but still found those melodies to be stronger than the ones found on Jessie J's second studio album Alive (2013).
-In a mixed to positive review of the song, Will Hermes from Rolling Stone described the song as "frothy".
+In a mixed review of the song, Will Hermes from Rolling Stone described the song as "frothy".
 Marah Eakin from The A.V.
-Club commented that "when Perry does stretch [.....] she tends to falter", and mentioned "Walking on Air" and "Dark Horse" as examples.
-Consequence of Sound's Chris Bosman described the song as a "vanilla re-interpretation of Hercules and Love Affair".
+Club commented that "when Perry does stretch [...] she tends to falter", and mentioned "Walking on Air" and "Dark Horse" as examples.
+Consequence's Chris Bosman described the song as a "vanilla re-interpretation of Hercules and Love Affair".

 Helen Brown from The Daily Telegraph classified "Walking on Air" as a "forgettable bit of Nineties rave nostalgia", while James Reed from The Boston Globe deemed it "buoyant", and ABC News music writer Mesfin Fekadu called it "irresistible".
 Kyle Anderson from Entertainment Weekly described the track as a "David Guetta-esque blast of dancefloor adrenaline".
 Sam Lansky from website Idolator wrote that the song was "pleasurable", while Trent Wolbe from The Verge said it was a "triumphant ode" to various artists from the 1990s.